Spring courses, Why love is not enough, and new ideas to keep-it-hot

 Couples Workshop on intimacy, keeping it hot, and romance

-The new workshop starting April 26th 2015
+The new workshop starting this spring

 One of the most common questions I get asked from clients is how do you keep up the passion?
 Especially for people who have been together for a long time.
 Finding out what’s new in sex, and exploring things you may not have tried is the theme of this new workshop.
 So if you are asking questions like; What if we want to try something a little more risqué? or How do we try it with grace and integrity? then you may want to consider this workshop for singles and couples.
 Sex Therapist Sue McGarvie and her husband Blaik Spratt are presenting a 4 week workshop on outlining all of the mild and wild things you can do to create a smoking hot relationship- all without stepping on relationship landmines.
 This is for couples (and singles) that know they want to ignite the passion within and to learn about new sexual experiences in a safe, professional atmosphere.
 Sue McGarvie (sex with Sue) has been talking about sex in Ottawa for close to 25 years.
 Along with her husband Blaik, they can be your tour guides into what might be the best way to safely spark up your love life.